firavoyage/blogging/projects.md

 ### `eat`

-> breathe in the infomation boom
+> breathe in the overwhelm of infomation

 - features
   - control of your feed